 Keep this in mind with Google Posts:

 - Images appear in 4:3 ratios.
 Focus on having your most important information centered in the image.

 - Minimum image/video width is 400 x 300px

-- The first 100 characters of your description will display in the knowledge panel.
-You do have 1,500 characters available for your post.
+- The first 100 characters of your description will display in the knowledge panel, but you have 1,500 characters available for your post.

-PRO TIP: Google Posts are an underrated yet valuable feature for your Google My Business listing.
-Integrate it into your content calendar and implement these tactics to optimize your posts.
+Pro Tip: Google Posts are an underrated yet valuable feature for your GMB listing.
+Integrate them into your content calendar and implement these tactics to optimize your posts.

 iii.
 Questions and Answers

-PRO TIP: Ask and answer your own questions.
-Think of it like a FAQ section.
-Post common questions people ask and answer them from your business account.
-Also, be sure to upvote any important or relevant questions as this can make the question more visible.
+Pro Tip: Treat the Q&A section as an FAQ section by asking and answering your own questions.
+Post common questions people ask, and answer them from your business account.
+Be sure to upvote any important or relevant questions, as upvoted questions will become more visible.

 Unfortunately you can’t see ‘Ask a question’ thru the Google My Business app and notifications are unreliable at this point as mentioned in this thread so definitely check this section periodically in your knowledge panel.

 Your Google listing has a link encouraging people to answer questions about your location.
 This helps Google learn more about your business and provide relevant information about your offerings.